CANopenNode/CanOpenSTM32/README.md

 > FDCAN IP block is same for any STM32H7xx MCU family, hence migration to your custom board should be straight-forward.

 * Runs out of the box on STM32H735G-DK board
-* Bare metal, and limited FreeRTOS operating system examples
+* Bare metal, and FreeRTOS operating system examples
 * `FDCAN1` (*CN18*) hardware is used for communication at 125kHz
 * CANopen LED control is well integrated
 * Debug messages are available through VCP COM port at `115200` bauds